martinpllu/sst-agent-setup/README.md

 - **This setup is for SST v3 only**, though it should be pretty easy to adapt to v2 if required.
 - Some familiarity with SST is assumed.
-- Instructions are for MacOS or Linux only
+- Instructions are for MacOS or Linux only.

 ### Install Browser MCP